The first step toward change is awareness. The second step is acceptance.

 Nathaniel Branden

-This post is the continuation of my learning from the book, You can heal your life by Louise Hay.
+This post continues my learning from the book You Can Heal Your Life by Louise Hay.
 What is the next step after revisiting and identifying all the beliefs you have?
 House cleaning!

-Yes.
-After identifying all the beliefs residing in you and analyzing them, it is time for house cleaning for the mind.
-Clean up, retain the beliefs that are helping you to sustain and grow.
-Nourish the ones that you need to enhance for your better present and future.
-Thank the old beliefs that are limiting you and not adding any values in your life.
-It could be any belief like, you should not talk to a stranger (from childhood), you are not a good speaker/dancer/athlete (early adulthood), or you are not enough/ not good and other guilt-related beliefs.
-Thank those unwanted thoughts and beliefs which stayed with you for a long/short time, release them away.
+Yes—after identifying the beliefs residing in you and analyzing them, it’s time for mental house cleaning.
+Clean up and retain the beliefs that help you sustain and grow.
+Nourish the ones you need to enhance for a better present and future.
+Thank the old beliefs that limit you and add no value to your life.
+These could include childhood beliefs like “Don’t talk to strangers,” early adulthood thoughts like “I’m not a good speaker/dancer/athlete,” or guilt-driven ideas such as “I’m not enough” or “I’m not good.”
+Thank those unwanted thoughts and beliefs that stayed with you—whether for a short or long time—and release them.

-Getting rid of unwanted beliefs and thoughts is very much necessary for you.
-It helps you to develop new beliefs that could help you to be happy and grow.
-It’s like the Zen story about the teacup.
-Unless you empty the cup, you can not fill in the fresh tea.
+Getting rid of unwanted beliefs and thoughts is essential.
+It helps you develop new beliefs that bring happiness and growth.
+It’s like the Zen story about the teacup: unless you empty the cup, you cannot fill it with fresh tea.

-These are some examples of how our mind tries to keep us with old habits and beliefs.
-Creates different types of resistance to change.
-An important thing to remember is, you are much more than your mind.
-Your mind may be calling the shots now because you have trained it in that way.
-It is a tool that you can train or re-train.
-You can create a new belief and change the old thought patterns.
+These examples show how the mind clings to old habits and beliefs, creating resistance to change.
+The important thing to remember is: you are much more than your mind.
+Your mind calls the shots now because you’ve trained it that way.
+But it’s just a tool—you can train or retrain it.
+You can create new beliefs and change old thought patterns.

-We cannot change the old thoughts as they are of the past.
-So we can influence the mind to focus on the present and think right.
-Training our minds is like teaching small children.
-It will rebel at first to avoid re-training.
-If you stay focused and firm, it would be easy to establish a new way of thinking as you wish to do.
+We cannot change old thoughts—they belong to the past.
+But we can influence the mind to focus on the present and think positively.
+Training the mind is like teaching a child—it will rebel at first.
+Stay focused and firm, and soon it will adopt the new way of thinking you desire.

 To recap the points from the two blogs:

-- Identify all the beliefs that define you, decide on what to keep, grow, or discard.
+- Identify all the beliefs that define you, and decide what to keep, nurture, or discard.

-- Look for the new beliefs that would help you to be a better person and grow.
+- Look for new beliefs that will help you become a better person and grow.

-- Watch out for the resistance that you may face from yourself.
+- Watch out for resistance that may arise within yourself.

-- Train your mind to come out of those excuses of resistance.
+- Train your mind to overcome the excuses that fuel resistance.

 - Be kind to yourself while training for the change.